mecid/mecid.github.io/_posts/2025-07-01-glassifying-toolbars-in-swiftui.md

 }
 ```

-As you can see, we use the *labelStyle* view modifier with *toolbar* style.
+As you can see, we use the *labelStyle* view modifier with the *toolbar* style.
 The *toolbar* style doesn’t come as the part of SwiftUI framework; instead, we create it manually.

 ```swift
 struct ToolbarLabelStyle: LabelStyle {